sylodev/community-actions/Moderation/JaMcSu-AdvancedVerify/README.md

+These actions will enable advanced verification on your server.
+When people join, they will be DM'ed a unique verification code that they have to paste in a special channel to gain access to the rest of your server.
+Here's how to set it up:

 * To use this action library, you must first create a role named `Unverified` and give it no permissions.
 * Next go to the **Roles** module on your guild's dashboard, and select the `Unverified` role as a Join Role.
 * Create a channel named `#verify` and restrict `@everyone`'s permissions to it, except for the `Unverified` role.